ComCoSolutions/rickshaw/README.md

 # rickshaw
-Mock Auto parts store web application
+A mock web application where customers can buy auto parts.